About the University Honors Program

 Honors Degree Seeking Student Learning Outcomes

-In additional to the learning objectives noted above, the University Honors Program has identified a set of specific outcomes for students who complete the Degree component of the Honors Program.
+In addition to the learning objectives noted above, the University Honors Program has identified a set of specific outcomes for students who pursue and complete the Honors Degree.

 a) Write and publicly defend an Honors thesis of original research.

 b) Conduct independent scholarly work of professional or near professional quality in their field.

 We are continually defining what it means to be an Honors student in an ever evolving program.
 Part of this definition includes a strong sense of community service and involvement, in addition to a commitment to high academic standards.

 As a means for ensuring good standing, Honors students (regardless of their program status) are expected to participate in at least one Honors activity each semester of their undergraduate career at Idaho State University.
 Opportunities are available through First Year Seminars, University Honors Program Club, Honors Envoy, Honors Mentors, and various university entities.